Rest-Frame Optical Emission Lines in z~3.5 Lyman Break selected Galaxies: The Ubiquity of Unusually High [OIII]/Hbeta Ratios at 2 Gyr: Results and Discussion

-The duty cycle of star-formation at high redshift is currently still not well constrained observationally.
-Based on clustering and the evolution of the mass-SFR relation across $z\sim4-6$, it has been suggested that the duty cycle might be relatively low at $\sim40\%$ \citep[e.g.][]{lee2009,stark2009}.

-This can be tested with spectroscopic observations of Balmer lines, compared to the SFR inferred from the non-ionizing UV continuum.
-The UV light we observe in high redshift LBGs comes from stars over a larger range in masses than the ionizing photons we indirectly observe in H$\beta$ emission.
-Therefore, these two indicators measure, in effect, different star-formation time scales \citep[c.f.,][]{kennicutt1998}.
-In the case of continuous star-formation, we expect these two indicators to roughly agree, if there is no contribution to the UV or H$\beta$ flux from other sources such as Active Galactic Nuclei.

 We plot the luminosity in H$\beta$ and the UV star-formation rate in Figure \ref{sfrHb}, along with simple relation between H$\beta$ and star-formation rate from \citet{kennicutt1998}.
 This relation assumes case B recombination to estimate the flux ratio of H$\beta$ to H$\alpha$, a factor of 2.86, and converts the initial mass functions to a Chabrier, another factor of 1.8 from the Salpeter assumed by \citet{kennicutt1998}.
 Both the H$\beta$ luminosity and the UV derived star-formation rate have been corrected for dust extinction assuming the dust extinction from \citet{calzetti2000} with an $R_V = 4.03$.
 The extinction was derived from A1600 (see \S \ref{broadprops}) assuming the Calzetti extinction law, with the stellar continuum having only 0.44 of the extinction of the emission lines.

-The agreement between the two star-formation rates is excellent in the mean, with an average difference of only 2\%.
-The overall good agreement between the two star-formation rate indicators implies that the H$\beta$ luminosity likely all comes from star-formation and that the star-formation histories of these galaxies have been relatively constant over a $\sim$10-30 Myr timescale.
-Furthermore, our finding provides a basis for predicting the Balmer line luminosities for galaxies at even higher redshifts,where Balmer line emission may contaminate the IRAC photometry.
-This will be essential for unbiased mass estimates using the large $Spitzer$/IRAC datasets over the CANDELS fields in the near future.
+The ratio of the stellar continuum extinction to emission line extinction is highly uncertain in high redshift galaxies, ranging from 0.4 to 1.0 \citep[e.g.,][]{Kashino2013,salmon2015}.
+This, in turn, causes a factor of $\sim$2 uncertainty in our derived H$\beta$ luminosities \citep[e.g.,][]{Yoshikawa2010}.
+In fact, \citet{debarros2015} finds the extinction ratio has a star-formation rate dependence and that a value of 0.44 is on the extreme end.